How Did the Devil Fall?

-Jesus overcame Satan, and Jesus has offered us the help that we need to overcome Satan, too.
+Jesus overcame Satan, and has offered us all the help that we need to overcome this enemy, too.
 God is infinitely stronger than the devil.
-If we unite ourselves with the Savior, we can overcome every sin (Philippians 4:13).
+If we unite ourselves with the Savior, we can triumph over every sin (Philippians 4:13; 1 Corinthians 15;57).

 In His service,